-The Bible uses the sun, moon, and stars figuratively.
+The Bible uses the sun, the moon, and the stars figuratively.
 These heavenly bodies are symbols of the parents and brothers of Joseph in his dream (Gen 37:9-11).
 John in his vision saw, “a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars” (Rev 12:1).

 The prophets present the fall of rulers and kingdoms in a hyperbolic language with the non-functionality of heavenly bodies.
-Isaiah prophesied the fall of Babylon: “Indeed, the day of the LORD comes, cruel, with wrath and burning anger; To lay waste the land and destroy the sinners within it!
+Isaiah prophesied the fall of Babylon: “Indeed, the day of the LORD comes, cruel, with wrath and burning anger; to lay waste the land and destroy the sinners within it!
 The stars of the heavens and their constellations will send forth no light; The sun will be dark at its rising, and the moon will not give its light.
 Thus I will punish the world for its evil and the wicked for their guilt.
 I will put an end to the pride of the arrogant, the insolence of tyrants I will humble” (Isa 13:9-11).
-While predicting on the judgement of Edom, Isaiah said, “All the host of heaven shall rot; the heavens shall be rolled up like a scroll.
+While predicting the judgement of Edom, Isaiah said, “All the host of heaven shall rot; the heavens shall be rolled up like a scroll.
 All their host shall wither away, as the leaf wilts on the vine, or as the fig withers on the tree” (Isa 34:4).

 The prophetic language of the destruction of Egypt was also in a similar style.
 “When I extinguish you, I will cover the heavens and darken all its stars.
 The sun I will cover with clouds; the moon will not give light.
 All the shining lights in the heavens I will darken over you; I will spread darkness over your land – oracle of the Lord GOD” (Ezek 32:7-8).
 Joel prophesied the destruction of Jerusalem also similarly.
-“I will set signs in the heavens and on the earth, blood, fire, and columns of smoke; The sun will darken, the moon turn blood-red, Before the day of the LORD arrives, that great and terrible day.
+“I will set signs in the heavens and on the earth, blood, fire, and columns of smoke; the sun will darken, the moon turn blood-red, before the day of the LORD arrives, that great and terrible day.
 Then everyone who calls upon the name of the LORD will escape harm.
-For on Mount Zion there will be a remnant, as the LORD has said, And in Jerusalem survivors whom the LORD will summon” (Joel 3:3-5).
-Hence, the tribulations presented in the heavens before the second coming of Christ can also be a hyperbolic presentation of the horrific obliteration of the sinners and salvation of the righteous.
+For on Mount Zion there will be a remnant, as the LORD has said, and in Jerusalem survivors whom the LORD will summon” (Joel 3:3-5).
+Hence, the tribulations presented in the heavens before the second coming of Christ can also be a hyperbolic presentation of the horrific obliteration of the sinner and the salvation of the righteous.

 Peter speaks of a physical transformation and establishment of a new heaven and new earth with the return of the Son of God.
 “But the day of the Lord will come like a thief, and then the heavens will pass away with a mighty roar and the elements will be dissolved by fire, and the earth and everything done on it will be found out” (2 Pet 3:10).
 “But according to his promise we await new heavens and a new earth in which righteousness dwells” (2 Pet 3:13).
-Hence, the world will transform for perfection.
+Hence, the world will transform to perfection.
 It will end the people’s rebellion against God and sin.
 Only the righteous will enjoy that new world of holiness and peace.

 the sun will grow dark, the moon will not give its light

-Temporal solar eclipse happens in a certain part of the world about every eighteen months.
+A temporary solar eclipse happens in a certain part of the world about every eighteen months.
 However, the occultation at Jesus’ return must be an extraordinary phenomenon, like the three hours of darkness during the hanging of Jesus on the cross (Mt 27:45).
 John had a similar vision.
 “Then I watched while he broke open the sixth seal, and there was a great earthquake; the sun turned as black as dark sackcloth and the whole moon became like blood” (Rev 6:12).
 That shall be the heavenly spectacle that will happen before the return of Christ.

 the stars will fall from the skies